 - Pretend play

 Preschool (3 – 4 years).
-Preschoolers are tuning into environmental print to gain more information about their environment.
+Preschoolers are tuning into environmental print to gain more information about their surroundings.
 This week, children are looking at the print associated with vehicles such as license plates and street signs.
 They will play a letter-matching game where they park vehicles in spaces with the matching letter.

 What children are learning (learning domains):